 Set a Sleep Schedule

 If you do only one thing to improve your sleep, this is it: Go to bed at the same time every night and get up at the same time every morning—even on weekends.
-A regular sleep routine keeps your biological clock steady so you rest better.
+A regular sleep routine keeps your biological clock steady, so you rest better.
 Exposure to a regular pattern of light and dark helps, so stay in sync by opening the blinds or going outside right after you wake up.
+Natural secrets for a refreshing sleep do help.

 Keep a Sleep Diary